hyttmi/cellframe-masternode-webui/README.md

 - `cpu_utilization`: Returns the current CPU utilization of Cellframe node
 - `memory_utilization`: Returns the current memory utilization of Cellframe node
 - `accent_color`: Returns the accent color from cellframe-node.cfg
-- `network_data`: A list of dictionaries containing network information.
+- `network_info`: A list of dictionaries containing network information.
   - `name`: The name of the network
   - `state`: The current state of the network (online/offline)
   - `target_state`: The target state of the network